 Christmas might be out of the way now but it’s still winter.
 There are lots of things you can do to be more eco-friendly in the cold.

 - Check who supplies your heating and consider switching to an entirely renewable provider.
 Already done this?
 You’re an eco-champion!
 How about looking into your workplace, school or parish energy suppliers?

-- Learn about climate change and become part of the positive response – caring for Our Common Home.
-Millions of people worldwide are writing a new story about how we live with our planet – 2020 is a new chapter.
+- Become part of the positive response to Reclaim Our Common Home.
+Millions of people worldwide are writing a new story about how we live with our planet – 2021 is a new chapter.

 Christmas aftermath and New Year’s Eve

-As you wind down from all the festivities and see in the new year, here are some tips to make your twelve days of Christmas green and bright:
+As you wind down from all the festivities and see in the new year, here are some tips to make your 12 days of Christmas green and bright: